ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 ![Terminal launcher in Ubuntu 18.04](upload://j6vlVAZAHi6Gtj1j6uthJqBTyss.png)

-Other versions of Linux, or other flavours of Ubuntu, will usually have a terminal launcher located in the same place as your other application launchers.
+Other versions of Linux, or other flavors of Ubuntu, will usually have a terminal launcher located in the same place as your other application launchers.
 It might be hidden away in a submenu or you might have to search for it from within your launcher, but it's likely to be there somewhere.

-If you can't find a launcher, or if you just want a faster way to bring up the terminal, most Linux systems use the same default keyboard shortcut to start it: **Ctrl-Alt-T**.
+If you can't find a launcher, or if you just want a faster way to bring up the terminal, most Linux systems use the same default keyboard shortcut to start it: {kbd}`Ctrl-Alt-T`.

 However you launch your terminal, you should end up with a rather dull looking window with an odd bit of text at the top, much like the image below.
-Depending on your Linux system the colours may not be the same, and the text will likely say something different, but the general layout of a window with a large (mostly empty) text area should be similar.
+Depending on your Linux system the colors may not be the same, and the text will likely say something different, but the general layout of a window with a large (mostly empty) text area should be similar.

 ![A new terminal window in Ubuntu 18.04](upload://qBxktqQUDUkpjDRc1T1JUNrAjbs.png)

 Let's run our first command.
-Click the mouse into the window to make sure that's where your keystrokes will go, then type the following command, ***all in lower case***, before pressing the **Enter** or **Return** key to run it.
+Click the mouse into the window to make sure that's where your keystrokes will go, then type the following command, ***all in lower case***, before pressing the {kbd}`Enter` or {kbd}`Return` key to run it.

 ```Bash
 pwd